automaticanalysis/automaticanalysis/aa_engine/aaq/readme.md

 ### aaq_qsub_debug.m, aaq_qsub_monitor_jobs.m
 Variants of aaq_qsub using createJob/createTask, and intended for debugging.

+## Additional notes for specific schedulers
-### aaq_condor.m
+### HTCondor
-Queue processor for HTCondor.
-There is work in progress to substitute it using the HTCondor integration script (available for R2020b and up) and aaq_batch.
-See https://www.mathworks.com/matlabcentral/fileexchange/78823-parallel-computing-toolbox-plugin-for-matlab-parallel-server-with-htcondor?s_tid=srchtitle
+`aaq_batch` queue processor can be used for HTCondor after installing the [HTCondor integration script](https://www.mathworks.com/matlabcentral/fileexchange/78823-parallel-computing-toolbox-plugin-for-matlab-parallel-server-with-htcondor?s_tid=srchtitle)(available for R2020b and up).